Washington University School of Medicine

 Saint Louis, Missouri

 Professor of Radiology, Division of Nuclear Medicine, Mallinckrodt Institute of Radiology,

 Testing a new imaging method to predict response to therapy in estrogen receptor positive/HER2-negative breast cancer.

 Many individuals with hormone receptor (HR)-positive breast cancer can be treated successfully with endocrine therapy (ET), but the cancer can return.
-Some patients with recurrent disease will benefit from additional ET approaches, including addition of cell cycle inhibitors (CDK4/6i), but others who don’t respond will need chemotherapy.
+Some patients with recurrent disease will benefit from additional ET approaches, including addition of cell cycle inhibitors (CDK4/6i), but others who don’t respond will need to go on to chemotherapy.
 Currently, there is no good way to predict which choice is the best for an individual patient.
 Drs.
-Dehdashti and Linden will conduct a phase II clinical trial to test a new method using PET imaging, that they hope will determine—within days—whether an individual with recurrent HR-positive disease is likely to benefit from additional ET and CDK4/6i.
-This test could help to direct individuals to the best treatment, sparing those likely to respond to ET from the side effects of chemotherapy, and avoiding the cost and delay from ineffective ET for those not likely to respond.
+Dehdashti and Linden are developing a method to use PET imaging, in order to determine—within days—whether an individual with recurrent HR-positive disease is likely to benefit from additional ET and CDK4/6i.
+This test could help to direct individuals quickly to the best treatment, sparing those likely to respond to ET from the side effects of chemotherapy, and avoiding the cost and delay from ineffective ET for those not likely to respond.

 The trial opened in the summer of 2023 and will open at 2 additional collaborating sites.